devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

 back to vedge as we do not install the vedge cert in the GUI but rather via the requests command on the vedge device.

 - [] run commands to verify cluster is sync'd
+- [] Create a template for vmanage_2 and vmangae_3 and ensure allow service netconf and apply - this will put them in vmanage mode
+- [] change the mode for the vmanage to vmanage mode via Configuration>Devices>Change Mode
 - [] in order to put the vbonds and vsmarts in vmanage mode you need to apply a template.
-A CLI template will work -
+A CLI template will work - this will only work from Configuration>Devices>Change Mode
 - [] add Tenant, example aspadescisco - Select Administration, Tenant Management, Add Tenant.
 Complete the form and select both vSmarts
+- [] double check tenant name, org name etc if any mistakes it will fail, these are also required upon installation of crt to edge devices
+- [] logon to tenant, select Configuration, Devices, Upload WAN Edge List, upload the .viptela license file.
+Select to validate the list and send to controllers.
+- [] wait for the vedge list to be successfull pushed to all controllers.

+Deploy Edge Device
+====

+for virtual devices, you must create a boostrap config and paste that into the userdata file for aws before you deploy it.
+This includes the virtual chassis number and OTP or token.

 Learning Challenges #1 - 15 min
 =======================